German Payslip Explained

 Personal Data on Top of Your German Payslip

-The important information on top of your German payslip include:
+The important information on top of your payslip in Germany includes:

 (Forced) members of German Public Health Insurance pay 14,6% of their Gross Salary in health insurance contributions as well as 3,xx% for long-term care insurance (3,05% if you have kids, 3,3% if you don’t have kids).
 On top of that, ALL public health insurances charge an additional contribution that ranges from 0,2% to 2,7% depending on their efficiency.

-So members of the German Public Health Insurance System are paying a maximum of 10.042€ for health insurance + 1.915€ for long-term care insurance in 2021 (contributions rise every year).
-Switching to a more efficient public health insurance or switching to the private health insurance system can Save You a Lot Of Money every month.
+So members of the German Public Health Insurance System are paying a maximum of 10.042€ for health insurance + 1.915€ for long-term care insurance in 2022 (contributions rise every year).
+Therefore, switching to a more efficient public health insurance or switching to the private health insurance system can save you a lot of money every month.

 Last but not least your employer can also pay you for your journeys between your home and your place of work in 2 different ways.
 Journeys to your place of work can be accounted with a “P” meaning you have to “pay” Taxes and social security on that amount.
 Or with an “F” which means the payment is “free” of Social Security (the government still wants taxes 😉).

-Based on Your Gross Salary (4.902€ in our example) you are now taxed accordingly with your Income Tax Class 1 to 6.
-Your income tax class is determined by your family status and will influence how much Taxes you have to pay each month from your payslip.
-In general: The Higher Your Income, the more income tax you have to pay in Germany.
+Based on your gross salary (4.902€ in our example) you are now taxed accordingly with your income tax class 1 to 6.
+Your income tax class is determined by your family status.
+It will influence how many taxes you have to pay each month from your payslip.
+In general: The higher your income, the more income tax you have to pay in Germany.

 2nd Big Deduction From Your German Payslip: Social Security